 Saad Ali Shire (PhD): Berbera is a strategic port in the region.
-It is a natural gateway to eastern part of the Horn of Africa.
+It is a natural gateway to the eastern part of the Horn of Africa.
 Just take Ethiopia.
-Ethiopia has three prominent population centers: east, west and the south.
+Thousands upon thousands of cassette tapes and master reels were quickly removed from the soon-to-be targeted buildings.
+They were dispersed to neighboring countries like Djibouti and Ethiopia has three prominent population centers: east, west and the south.
 For the western region, the Port of Assab could be the natural gateway and the Port of Djibouti could serve well for the central part of Ethiopia.
 For the eastern part, Berbera is uniquely positioned to serve just by considering its mere distance that region of Ethiopia.
 Berbera Port is not well developed yet to deal with such level of cargo traffic; particularly, it is not that developed to meet the demands of the expected containerized traffic.
 Initially, the Port was meant for bulk handling; it was not a container handling port.
 The Port expansion project ushers in a new era in which the Port will be able to accommodate the container traffic.
 It will serve Somaliland together with Ethiopia and even Somalia and beyond.

 There was an assumption that at least 30 percent of Ethiopia’s maritime trade will be handled via Berbera Port.
 But now, Eritrea is entering the game; with both Assab and Massawa Ports ready to serve Ethiopia.
 What is going to happen to such projects under this new reality?
 Will it remain as it was or would it be revised?
 Is there any negotiated terms as to how much of the trade volume will be diverted to Berbera?